ghoulmann/cs-curriculum/preface.rst

 * Algorithms
         The student will define the term algorithm and identify authentic uses for algorithms.
 * Programs
-        The student will independently plan, compose, debug, and document software that addresses an authentic purpose for an user or community with something at stake.
+        The student will independently plan, compose, debug, and document software that addresses an authentic purpose for a user or community with something at stake.
 * Data
         The student will classify, store, retrieve, manipulate, query data sources. (revise to match CAS)
 * Computers